JARVIS-Materials-Design/dbdocs/docs/jarvistools.md

 JARVIS-Tools is a python-based software package with ≈ 20,000 lines of code and consisting of several python-classes and functions.
-JARVIS-Tools can be used for a) the automation of simulations and data-generation, b) post-processing and analysis of generated data, and c) the dissemination of data and methods, as shown in Fig. 3.
+JARVIS-Tools can be used for a) the automation of simulations and data-generation, b) post-processing and analysis of generated data, and c) the dissemination of data and methods.
 It uses cloud-based continuous integration checking including GitHubAction, CircleCI, TravisCI, CodeCov, and PEP8 linter to maintain consistency in the code and its functionalities.
 The JARVIS-Tools is distributed through an open GitHub repository: [GitHub page](https://github.com/usnistgov/jarvis) .